-Let us focus the benefits of modularity with respect to mathematical proofs.
+We would like to consider the benefits of modularity with respect to mathematical proofs.

 Two possible measures:

 - how hard it is to find, or discover, a mathematical proof - how hard it is to read and understand a proof

 Let's focus on the latter.
 Even that is no small task.